mobinnoori/LMS/README.md

 # LMS
-## This is a library management system
+## This is a library management systems